duck57/BSV/readme.md

 ### Options String

 One-character flags that set up the integrity options for the table as a whole.
-Default for all these is no.  Order within this string is not important?
+Defaults are all no.  Order within this string is not important?

 ### Allow extra fields? `X`